-&lt;sup>3We are motivated here by psychology literature around the value of setting short-term goals to combat depression and achieve longer term stability (Johnston et al., 2007; Crane et al., 2010; Ahrens, 1987)
+&lt;sup>6We are motivated here by psychology literature around the value of setting short-term goals to combat depression and achieve longer term stability (Johnston et al., 2007; Crane et al., 2010; Ahrens, 1987)

-Baseline data again offers suggestive evidence that considerations of the future play an important role in psychosocial wellbeing: 92% of those who report concerns of the future also report that idle time is "somewhat or very unpleasant."
-Notably, unemployment in the last thirty days is associated with a statistically significant 0.6 standard deviation increase in the depression score (46% higher likelihood of moderate or severe depression) among those who are occupied by the future relative to those who are not (Table A3).
+important role in psychosocial wellbeing: 92% of those who report concerns of the future also report that idle time is "somewhat or very unpleasant."
+Notably, unemployment in the last thirty days is associated with a statistically significant 0.6 standard deviation increase in the depression score (46% higher likelihood of moderate or severe depression) among those who are occupied by the future relative to those who are not (Table A4).
 Yet again, these correlations are informative but susceptible to selection, necessitating exogenous variation in actual certainty about the future in order to determine its causal impact on wellbeing.

-We embed a final layer of randomization in an effort to cleanly identify the psychosocial mechanism at work and prevent conflation with the possible effects of future work expectations among employed individuals.
-To this end, we present a certificate of participation to a randomized half of our sample (across all treatment groups).
-This allows us to distinguish between the psychosocial value of the work itself relative to that of anticipation of future employment opportunities due to work experience.
+We embed a final layer of randomization in an effort to identify the psychosocial mechanism at work and limit conflation with the possible effects of future work expectations among employed individuals.
+To this end, we present a certificate of participation to a randomized half of our sample (across all treatment groups) which aims to maximize the salience of 'work experience,' the channel through which we suspect expectations of future work to flow.
+This experiment is not definitive, as (1) the non-certificate counterfactual may still be vulnerable to expectations of future work beyond our control, and (2) potential employers who learn about the randomized nature of certificate distribution may discount the value of the certificate.
+We cluster-randomize the certificate to limit knowledge of the randomization process, and also collect post-intervention data on the likelihood and nature of employment to assess the degree to which either of these confounders may play a part.
+With these considerations in mind, we use the certificate intervention to gauge the approximate magnitude of the psychosocial impact of this alternative mechanism.
 We discuss this sub-experiment in detail in the body of the paper, but stress that it is not the central objective of this study.